HackYourFutureBelgium/curriculum/modules/debugging.md

 ## What you can Build

-basic websites that allow users to call your JS functions with the click of a button.
+Basic websites that allow users to call your JS functions with the click of a button.

 ## Tech Stack